Headlamp: Directional headlamps

-Advanced front-lighting system (AFS)
+Adaptive front-lighting system (AFS)

 Beginning in the 2000s, there was a resurgence in interest in the idea of moving or optimizing the headlight beam in response not only to vehicular steering and suspension dynamics, but also to ambient weather and visibility conditions, vehicle speed, and road curvature and contour.
 A task force under the EUREKA organization, composed primarily of European automakers, lighting companies and regulators began working to develop design and performance specifications for what is known as Adaptive Front-Lighting Systems, commonly AFS.
 Manufacturers such as BMW, Toyota, Škoda, and Vauxhall/Opel have released vehicles equipped with AFS since 2003.

 Rather than the mechanical linkages employed in earlier directional-headlamp systems, AFS relies on electronic sensors, transducers, and actuators.
 Other AFS techniques include special auxiliary optical systems within a vehicle's headlamp housings.
 These auxiliary systems may be switched on and off as the vehicle and operating conditions call for light or darkness at the angles covered by the beam the auxiliary optics produce.
 A typical system measures steering angle and vehicle speed to swivel the headlamps.
 The most advanced AFS systems use GPS signals to anticipate changes in road curvature, rather than simply reacting to them.